 - Provides on-line resources for researching careers in international law, including direct links to internship opportunities, career forums, and study abroad materials.

 The previous directors of the Center were Professor Alan Appel who is also Director of the Law School’s International Tax Program, Professor Lloyd Bonfield, and Professor Sydney M. Cone, III, who was the C.V.
 Starr Professor of the Law of International Trade and Finance, and also the founding director of the Center.
 Faculty affiliated with the Center include Stephen Ellmann, Stacy-Ann Elvy, Frank Munger, and Ruti Teitel.

-The Associate Director of the Center and Managing Editor of The International Review is Michael Rhee.
+The Associate Director of the Center is Michael Rhee.

 New York Law School